 Tools to Collect Student Debt

 When student tuition or other accounts initially go past due, the university has several tools at its disposal to help collect the debt.
-The university can stop the students from continuing at the school or from benefiting from the unpaid for time at the school.
+The university can stop the students from continuing at the school or prevent them from benefiting from the time spent at the school.
 To do this, the school may withhold grades, transcripts, or degree certification, prevent the student from registering for future classes or bar the student from the university entirely.
 Once an account goes past a certain point though (usually 30, 60, or 90 days) it is best for universities to turn the account over to debt collection professionals if they hope to recover any money.
 English, Spanish and Mandarin debt collectors are required for university debt collections.

 Working with a University Debt Collection Agency